barryclark/jekyll-now/pages/study/zen/intro-to-koans.md

 ## How to approach koans?

 > Koans are not riddles or puzzles whose trick is in their clever and obscure wording.
-They are the clearest possible expression of perennial facts which students grasp with focused medication and guidance. - ([Aitken, 1990](#aitken1990))
+They are the clearest possible expression of perennial facts which students grasp with focused meditation and guidance. - ([Aitken, 1990](#aitken1990))

 > What the koan proposes to do is to develop artificially or systematically in the consciousness of the Zen follower what the early masters produced in themselves spontaneously. - ([Suzuki, 1962](#suzuki1962)), ch IV.2